Complete convergence of message passing algorithms for some satisfiability problems: Properties of a Random Instance

-then at least one of the quantities in (\ref{equa}) deviated from its expectation by at least $(d/30-d/60)/2$.
-Since both quantities are binomially distributed with expectation $O(d)$, the probability of the latter happening is $e^{-\Theta(d)}$, using standard concentration results.
-Properties $(b)$ and $(c)$ are bounded similarly using tight concentration results.
-Using the union bound as in the proof of Proposition \ref{StableSuccRate} and the linearity of expectation the bound on the expectation follows. \end{Proof}
+then at least one of $\#\one_\alpha(A^+),\#\one_\alpha(A^-)$ deviated from its expectation by at least $(d/30-d/60)/2=d/120$.
+Both quantities are binomially distributed with expectation $O(d)$ ($x$ has a $20d$-bounded neighborhood, and therefore $y$ appears in at most $20d$ clauses), and therefore the probability of the latter happening is $e^{-\Theta(d)}$ (using standard concentration results).
+Properties $(b)$ and $(c)$ are bounded similarly, and the same argument takes care of $z$.
+Using the union bound and the linearity of expectation, one obtains that $\E[F_{VIO}] \leq e^{-\Theta(d)}\#X \leq e^{-\Theta(d)}n$.
+Let us use Theorem \ref{Thm:RegMartingale} to obtain concentration around $\E[F_{VIO}]$.
+Let $Y$ be the set of variables that share some clause with a variable in $X$.
+Expose the value of messages $C \to y$ for $y \in Y$.
+Since all $y \in Y$ are $20d$-bounded, the length of the martingale, $N = O(dn)$.
+The boundedness condition also gives that the martingale difference is $O(d)$.
+Taking $t=e^{-\Theta(d)}n$, and plugging all the parameters in Theorem \ref{Thm:RegMartingale}, the result follows.